-INDEPENDENT CONTRACTOR AGREEMENT
+PROFESSIONAL SERVICES AGREEMENT

 (Services to be performed directly for Penn or related to a sponsored agreement.)

 (Not to be used as subcontract pursuant to a Federal CONTRACT, or for human or animal research matters or clinical trials.)

 This AGREEMENT is entered into by and between THE TRUSTEES OF THE UNIVERSITY OF PENNSYLVANIA (“PENN”), a not-for-profit Pennsylvania corporation and (NAME OF COMPANY/INDIVIDUAL) (“CONTRACTOR), with its principal place of business at: (CONTRACTOR’S ADDRESS).